dimitriwalters/javascript-handbook/README.md

 A platform built on Chrome's V8 JavaScript engine for building network applications.

 ### closures
-A feature of functions to have access to the parent scope, even after the parent scope is destroyed.
+A feature of a function that allows access to the parent scope - even after the parent scope is destroyed.

 ### DOM
 An API to access the elements within an HTML or XML document.